luiscarlosgph/how-to/docker/README.md

     ```
     $ sudo usermod -a -G docker john
     ```
-    Log out from your session and log in again for this change to take effect.
+    Now you need to **log out from your session** (don't worry, if you log out without closing your web browser you will get your million tabs back) and log in again for this change to take effect.

 9. Install Portainer:
     ```